 Given that our discussion excludes a great many cases of grounding, should we be interested in harmony principles of the relevant kind?
 Again, we think so.
 Our study of grounding is analogous and to some extent inspired by similar studies of composition relations between entities with physical locations.
 This important class of composition relations includes what Healey (2013) calls ‘physical composition’, which plays a particularly important role in our best scientific theories, and plausibly includes a great many spatiotemporally located entities.
 Of course, it may be that properties, propositions, mathematical objects and other abstracta compose one another despite lacking physical locations (see, for instance, Paul (2002)).
 And so, in this sense, mereology is a broader study than just the study of composition relations between physically located entities.
 Nonetheless, there is a great deal of work that focuses on the composition relation between physically located entities.
 Thus, what’s good for composition in this case is, we submit, good for grounding.
 In both cases, the class of physically located entities is an important class to consider.

+We should note, however, that there is scope to extend what we say here to grounding in general, and thus beyond the case of grounding between physically located entities.
+Thus far we have assumed that abstract objects lack locations.
+While they certainly lack physical locations, it is possible that they possess locations in some other sense.
+For instance, following Wetzel (2009), it could be argued that colour properties—in the sense of abstract universals—reside in colour space, and so have location in some sense.
+Moreover, it seems relatively clear that there can be grounding relations between colour properties.
+For instance, the determinate crimson seems to be grounded in the determinable redness.
+Thus, the question of whether locative grounding harmony holds for abstract objects arises.

+Full iscussion of this kind of case is beyond the scope of this paper.
+However, let us briefly say note two points.
+First, it may be that locative grounding harmony is false for colour properties in a colour space.
+If the location of the determinate is disjoint from the location of the determinable then even very weak harmony principles will fail (e.g., the principle we call Partial Locative Overlap below).
+Second, and on the other hand, harmony principles may be preserved even in this case.
+It could be, for instance, that colour properties correspond to regions of a colour space, with determinables being located at the sum of the regions of their determinates.
+In this case, redness and crimsonness properties would not be disjoint.
+What emerges, then, is an interesting interaction between grounding harmony and the way we think about colour spaces.
+We flag this interesting issue as a topic for future work.
+For now we return to the case of physically located entities, and press on.

 2.2.
 Specific principles